-- Go high-season: The high season is in mid-March to May.
+- Go high-season: The best time to dive in Sipadan is during high season in mid-March to May.
 It has the best diving conditions but it will be packed and fully booked.
 You will not get additional dives in Sipadan and you’ll need to book at least half a year in advance to secure your spot.

 - Get experienced: The currents in Sipadan is very, very strong and unpredictable, so know how to handle the currents or you will not have a good time.
 I highly recommend getting your Advanced Open Water and ace your buoyancy for the dives to be more enjoyable!